srsudar/eg/eg/examples/awk.md

 Wrap everything going to `awk` in single quotes and give it the name of an input file.

 More complicated processing of matching lines can go in curly braces.
-This will print each line that matches foo:
+For example, this command will print each line that matches foo:

     awk '/foo/ { print }' input.txt